The Abortion Pill at a Glance

 There are three steps:

 Your health care provider will give you the abortion pill at the clinic.
 You will also be given some antibiotics to start taking after the abortion pill.

 You will take a second medicine — misoprostol.
 It causes the uterus to empty.

-You and your health care provider will plan the timing and place for the second step.
-You'll take the second medicine up to three days after taking the abortion pill.
+You'll take the second medicine 24-48 hours after taking the abortion pill.
 Your health care provider will give you instructions on how and when to take the second medicine.

 The second medicine — misoprostol — will cause you to have cramps and bleed heavily.
 Some women may begin bleeding before taking the second medicine.
 But for most, the bleeding and cramping begin after taking it.
 It usually lasts a few hours.
 You may see large blood clots or tissue at the time of the abortion.

 More than half of women abort within four or five hours after taking the second medicine.
 For others, it takes longer.
 But most women abort within a few days.

 It's normal to have some bleeding or spotting for up to four weeks after the abortion.
 Only use pads for bleeding after an abortion.